 Historic Huguenot Street strives to make its grounds, exhibits, and programs accessible to everyone, wherever possible, with understandable limitations given the historic nature of the buildings and grounds.
 For more information about the accessibility of museum houses, please contact the Main Office at (845) 255-1660.
 It is helpful to inform us in advance if you plan to visit the site with someone who has limited mobility so that we can ensure we are prepared.

 Featuring 2-3 houses of the group's choice.
 1.5 - 2 hours.

-Featuring an introduction in our reconstructed French Church and tours of the Jean Hasbrouck House and the Deyo House, where historic interpreters in period costumes transport guests to a specific moment in history.
+Featuring an introduction in our reconstructed French Church and tours of a colonial Hasbrouck house and the Deyo House with historic interpreters in period costumes.
 1 - 1.5 hours.

 Featuring a walking tour of all house exteriors along the length of the Historic Landmark District with the option to add up to 2 interior house tours (will require extra time).
 May not be suitable for those with difficulty walking long distances.
 1 - 1.5 hours.